Updating Slackware -current...

 And so that is one man's way of safely updating Slackware -current.
 I am aware that there are some automated and semi-automated tools available to make this all a little easier but I choose to avoid these tools.
 No reason for you to avoid them though although I believe that these tools will take you a little further away from a 'hands-on' experience with Slackware.

-Please feel free to contact me with any errors of fact that you have found on this page, any errors of opinion will probably remain uncorrected.
+If this approach has been at all helpful to you please let me know...
 In the meantime I am having a great time working with Slackware -current, what about you?